Purchase Order/Service Purchase Order T&C

 STANDARD TERMS AND CONDITIONS

 - DEFINITIONS.
-As used herein and on the reverse side, “Matson” means Matson Navigation Company, Inc. or its parent or any subsidiary or affiliated company if it is acting for such company in connection with this Contract, this Purchase Order, this Work Order or this Service Purchase Order (the “Order”).
+As used herein and in this Contract, this Purchase Order, this Work Order or this Service Purchase Order (the “Order”), “Matson” means Matson Navigation Company, Inc. or its parent or any subsidiary or affiliated company if it is acting for such company in connection with the Order.
 “Contractor” means the person, firm or corporation or other entity accepting this Order for the merchandise or work described on the face hereof.
 The term “merchandise” and the term “work” include all labor, workmanship, materials, equipment, supplies, transportation and supervision necessary to the proper and complete fulfillment of the requirements of this Order.

 - INSPECTION.
 All merchandise supplied and work performed hereunder shall be subject to inspection and tests at any time or place by Matson or any person or agency designated by Matson, even though payment therefor has already been made.
 Final inspection shall be made upon delivery and acceptance of the merchandise or completion of the work.
 If upon inspection the merchandise or work is defective or is unsatisfactory because it fails to conform to the plans and specifications or express or implied warranties, Matson shall, in addition to all other legal remedies, be entitled to reject such portion of the merchandise or work and, at its option, either require Contractor to cure such defect or failure to conform or refund to Matson any part of the contract price previously paid for such defective or unsatisfactory work and reimburse Matson for any charges which may have been incurred by Matson in connection therewith, including, without limitation, transportation, handling, insurance, installation, removal and storage.
 Failure to inspect or failure to discover any defects shall in no way limit Matson’s right to recover against Contractor and to assert any legal remedies Matson may have.